nbarhamvc/scriptarchive/README.md

 # Methods of submitting scans

+There are a number of methods which can be used to submit scans, dependent on environment and preference.
+Although the methods are different, the result is the same.

 - Plugins, Actions, Tasks - dependent on CI tool, these abstract the wrappers from the user to make configuration easier.
 Search the relevant marketplace to see Veracode official artifacts.

 - API wrappers - Our Java/C# wrappers can be used to submit scans from any command line/shell/bash environment, along with API querying/automation.
 [See this link for more information](https://docs.veracode.com/r/c_about_wrappers).